Center For Student Involvement

-The office encompasses new student orientation program, student organizations, leadership development, student programs and events, club and organization governance, Fraternity and Sorority life, commuter student resources.
+The office encompasses new student orientation program, student organizations, leadership development, student programs and events, International and Multicultural programs, club and organization governance, Fraternity and Sorority life, commuter student resources.

 The staff, through the implementation of student development theories in a variety of instructional settings, assists students in developing environments which enhance diversity, promote ethical and moral development, encourage civic engagement, promote the establishment of meaningful interpersonal relationships, and provide leadership and experiential learning opportunities.